Already have an account?

 Cleaning

 There’s nothing better than a hot shower.
-Soothing bubble baths are relaxing, but when you want to feel squeaky clean, a shower can’t be beat.
-However, the shower head in your bathroom can become worn and dirty over time, and without regular TLC, it can get gross.
-The good news is that cleaning your shower head isn’t difficult, and it can be done fairly quickly.
+Sure bubble baths are relaxing, but when you want to feel squeaky clean, a shower can’t be beat.
+The only problem?
+A bathroom shower head can get dirty and clogged over time, and without regular TLC, it can stop working and get pretty gross — think about what could be coming down on your head — and possibly make you ill.
+The good news is that learning how to clean a shower head isn’t difficult, and cleaning it can be done fairly quickly.
 If your shower head isn’t performing like it used to or you’re simply wondering the most efficient way to give it a good scrub, keep reading.

 How do shower heads get dirty?

-Over time, shower faucets can develop limescale and calcium deposits.
-In some cases, mineral buildup can develop from hard water.
-Each of these mineral build-ups can create a blockage at the end of the shower nozzle, making it difficult for water to pass through.
-As a result, you may experience low water pressure or water spraying in various directions.
+Over time, shower faucets can develop limescale and calcium deposits — especially if you live in an area with hard water.
+And the mineral buildups can create a blockage at the end of the shower nozzle, making it difficult for water to pass through, which results in low shower water pressure or water spraying in odd directions.
+And can eventually lead to corrosion in the shower head.
+Even more important, though, because bacteria thrive in warm, humid environments, they cling to those mineral deposits and get sprayed out when you shower.

 In addition, a dirty shower head can cause dandruff and infections on the scalp.
 If you’re experiencing itchiness and flakes on the top of your head, consider giving your shower head a good scrub.